Tennessee Whiskey 101

 Each producer uses their own blend of grains to create their mash.
 While at least 51% of the grain must be corn, most are closer to 70%.
 The rest of the blend varies between rye, malted barley, and corn.
 Much like wine, the length of the fermentation of the mash also varies from a day to a week.
 Every producer uses their own yeast.

-Of the many distilleries I visited on a recent trip, here are some highlights and images of the beautiful stills:
+Of the many distilleries I visited on a trip through the state, here are some highlights and images of the beautiful stills:

 Limestone-based water at George Dickel distillery.